dl4fugaku/dl4fugaku/README.md

 ## NUMA commands
 Disclaimer: This is generally discouraged, but can be useful for experimenting.
-To achieve something similar you need to run [multiple MPI processes on a single node](#running-multiple-mpi-processes-on-a-single-node).
+To achieve something similar you need to [Running multiple MPI processes on a single node](#running-multiple-mpi-processes-on-a-single-node).

 You can use this `run_on_cmg` to run on a single CMG: